-Application ("App-SFHT-Study#1.doc") 4 14/6 and December 2.4.
-For the contract of the little of the contract of the contra
+Application ("App-SFHT-Study#1.doc")

-1. in recent times?
-2. The passage in Proverbs 8:33-36 seems to suggest that there are only two attitudes we can have toward God's word-either we can listen to it or we can disregard itand that means either we love life or we love death.
-How do I respond to these limited options and the stark contrast presented?
-3. How do I respond to the analogy of searching for God's wisdom as for silver or hidden treasure?
-Does that help me in some way?
-4. Have I found the Bible a bit like a 'closed book' at times, in the sense that I have struggled at times to understand it?
+- 1. When I read Proverbs 2:1-5, does that sound like the way I have been approaching my study of the Bible in recent times? - 2.
+The passage in Proverbs 8:33-36 seems to suggest that there are only two attitudes we can have toward God's word-either we can listen to it or we can disregard it...and that means either we love life or we love death.
+How do I respond to these limited options and the stark contrast presented? - 3.
+How do I respond to the analogy of searching for God's wisdom as for silver or hidden treasure?
+Does that help me in some way? - 4.
+Have I found the Bible a bit like a 'closed book' at times, in the sense that I have struggled at times to understand it?
 What main outcome(s) would I like to see as a result of setting out on this treasure hunt?